mimicrii/ctis-scraper/README.md

 The coordinates are stored persistently in the database so that they are retained even if the actual scraper script is run regularly.

 ## Database
-This project was developed using a PostgreSQL database.
+This project was tested with PostgreSQL and sqlite.
 Using a different SQL dialect should not be a problem.
 However, the database URI must be adapted accordingly and, depending on the dialect, the database schema in schemas.py must be adapted.

+## Further Configuration
+Adjusting the payload provided in config.yaml trials in the overview api response can be filtered down to only include a desired subset of trials.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.